Also in this section:

 Yes.
 The TrinityQuest program is designed for adults who have some college experience but did not finish their degree.
 For more information on this program, click here.

-Does Trinity College of Florida offer correspondence course or online degrees?
+Does Trinity College of Florida offer online classes?

 Can I receive financial aid to attend Trinity College of Florida?